-Brain trauma among football players may be less the result of violent helmet-on-helmet collisions that cause concussions as the accumulation of sub-concussive blows.
+Brain trauma among football players may be less the result of violent helmet-to-helmet collisions that cause concussions as the cumulative effect of repetitive head impacts (RHI).
 The discovery has lead to increased calls by experts to take steps at the youth and high school level to limit exposure to such repetitive trauma, especially to athletes at the youth and high school level playing contact and collision sports, while others urge a more cautious approach until more is known.

-A 2010 study of high school football players by researchers at Purdue University [1,13] identified a completely unexpected and previously unknown category of players who, though they displayed no clinically-observable signs of concussion , nevertheless showed measurable impairment of neurocognitive function (primarily visual working memory) on neurocognitive tests , as well as altered activation in neurophysiologic function on sophisticated brain imaging tests (fMRI).
+A 2010 study of high school football players by researchers at Purdue University [1,13] identified a completely unexpected and previously unknown category of players who, though they displayed no clinically-observable signs of concussion , were found to have measurable impairment of neurocognitive function (primarily visual working memory) on computerized neurocognitive tests , as well as altered activation in neurophysiologic function on sophisticated brain imaging tests (fMRI).

-Indeed, researchers found, the players with the most impaired visual memory skills were not those in who had been diagnosed with concussions but were in the group which, in the preceding week, had experienced a large number of subconcussive hits - around 150 hits - mostly in the 40 to 80 g range.
+Indeed, researchers found, the players with the most impaired visual memory skills were not those in who had been diagnosed with concussions but were in the group which, in the preceding week, had experienced a large number of RHI - around 150 hits - mostly in the 40 to 80 g range.

-Most recently, the findings were cited by concussion experts calling on youth sports organizations to take more aggressive action to minimize exposure to repetitive brain trauma, including sub-concussive blows, by changing the way contact and collision sports are played and practiced, and reducing the amount of brain trauma a child incurs by limiting the number of hits they sustain in a sports season and over the course of a year and a career.
+Most recently, the findings were cited by concussion experts calling on youth sports organizations to take more aggressive action to minimize exposure to RHI, including sub-concussive blows, by changing the way contact and collision sports are played and practiced, and reducing the amount of brain trauma a child incurs by limiting the number of hits they sustain in a sports season and over the course of a year and a career.

 Pop Warner responded by instituting rule changes in 2012 designed to limit contact during practices, and in 2013, state high school athletic associations in Arizona , Washington State , Iowa, and Texas moved to impose some limits on full-contact practices.